JMRI® is...

 The JMRI project is building tools for model railroad computer control.
 We want it to be usable to as many people as possible, so we're building it in Java to run anywhere, and we're trying to make it independent of specific hardware systems.

-JMRI is intended as a jumping-off point for hobbyists who want to control their layouts from a computer without having to create an entire system from scratch.
+JMRI is intended as a jumping-off point for hobbyists who want to control their layouts with a computer without having to create an entire system from scratch.

-Donate to JMRI As an open source project, JMRI is evolving in many directions at once.
-You can get involved at many levels:
+As an open source project, JMRI is evolving in many directions at once.
+You can get involved at as many levels:

 Whatever it is that you choose to do with JMRI, and however you get involved, welcome to our community!